viktorlott/penum/README.md

 ..which would expand to the first example above.

 ## Examples
-There are much more one could do with this, for example, one could specify that an enum should follow a pattern with multiple different shapes:
+There's much more one could do with this, for example, one could specify that an enum should follow a pattern with multiple different shapes:
 ```rust
 #[shape[ (T) | (T, T) | { number: T } where T: Copy ]]